Introduction

 Burial Patterns

-• Western half of Douglass Cemetery Alexandria: Family burial plots, reflecting strong kinship bonds
+- The western half of Douglass Cemetery Alexandria: Family burial plots reflecting strong kinship bonds

 Preservation Challenges